 Equalization, or EQ for short, is a fundamental concept in audio recording, live sound, or simply listening to audio.
 For a primer on what it is, see our article What is Equalization, Usually Called EQ?
 In order to best understand EQ, it is important that you understand frequencies.
 Sound is made up of sound waves which are created by air molecules vibrating - moving back and forth.

 A frequency is how fast those air molecules are vibrating, which is measured by how many times they move back and forth, in one second.
 If the air molecules move back and then forth one time in one second, it has made one cycle, and it took one second to do it.
 So that particular example has a frequency of one cycle-per-second.

 A long time ago, someone decided that a cycle-per-second would be called a Hertz after Heinrich Hertz, the guy who proved the existence of electromagnetic waves.
 So in our example of air molecules moving back and forth one time per second, its frequency would be one Hertz.
 And since Hertz is abbreviated as Hz, we say the frequency of that wave is 1Hz.

 When air molecules vibrate they make noise.
 Humans can't hear that sound though until the frequency gets up to at least 20 cycles per second - 20Hz.
 And we (people) can continue to hear these vibrations as fast as 20,000 cycles per second, at least theoretically.
 1,000 Hz is usually abbreviated as 1KHz.
 So the range of human hearing is described as 20Hz-to-20Khz.

-Here is an aritcle about equalizers and frequency that is subtitled The More You Know, The Better It Sounds.
-I totally agree with that statement.
-The article is an excellent overview of what EQ is and how you can use one to fix problems and improve audio.
+Here is an article about equalizers and frequency that is subtitled The More You Know, The Better It Sounds.
+The article goes into a lot of detail and technical specs of what EQ is and how you can use equalizers to fix problems and improve audio.
 If you want a deep dive into this topic, you can check it out here.